This morning, at Bradwell Junior School in the Hope Valley, I asked KS2 pupils to express why they love books so much!

 Thank you so much for Friday, all the children and staff loved it!
 Some of the Year 1s and 2s have even made story sticks over the weekend!” – Charlotte Luke, Headteacher

-I was thrilled to be invited to reprise my performance and workshop for a new generation of pupils at Liverpool’s Abercromby Nursery School as part of their visit to Unity Theatre.
+I was thrilled to be invited back to share this magical performance and exciting workshop for a new generation of pupils at Liverpool’s Abercromby Nursery School as part of their visit to Unity Theatre.
 It was great to have access to such excellent facilities – atmospheric lighting & immersive sound – along with superb support from the house technical team and management.
 The children and staff from Abercromby really enjoyed the experience and posted their own gallery of images from the day on the school’s website.

 The second picturebook from my project with Higher Openshaw Community School is looking great!
 Miss Meddick’s Y1 class had already selected a monster theme and started to come up with story ideas, so I was able to work with them to develop the plot and produce a classic problem/resolution narrative structure.
 In all the best fairytales things come in threes (3 is the magic number) so we invented three meany monsters of increasing scariness for our little hero to encounter while out for a walk.

 The class wanted their book to convey a clear message about how to deal with life’s challenges – even if you are only quite little.
 This lent itself to a rhyming story with a powerful and memorable repeat refrain expressing the determination of the main character, The Littlest Monster, not to give up.
 I worked with the children to brainstorm descriptive words for each character and setting that we could then group into rhyming pairs and use within our story text.